Pontiac 6000: STE version

 By 1984, Pontiac was in the midst of a resurgence as the division began to reassert its 1960s role as GM's performance brand.
 The 6000STE (Special Touring Edition) was introduced for the 1983 model year.
 5-passenger seating with front captain seats and power windows were standard on this trim level (optional on some other trim levels).
 It featured a High-Output version of the 6000's optional 2.8 L V6.
 Like that engine, it sported a 2-barrel carburetor, though it delivered 135 hp, rather than the usual 112 horsepower.
 Although intended to compete with similar entries from BMW, Audi, Toyota and Nissan, the 6000 used older technologies by comparison.
 The fuel system was carbureted (competitors had fuel injection) and gauge cluster lacked a tachometer.
 The 1984 6000STE featured a digital gauge cluster featuring a bar-graph tachometer.
 The STE featured a driver information center with a system which monitored functions such as lights, doors, tune-ups and tire rotations.
 For 1984, Road & Track called the 6000 STE one of the top twelve enthusiast cars.

 Special steering rack, and suspension tuning with a self-leveling rear air suspension yielded handling performance comparable to European vehicles.
 Four wheel disc brakes improved stopping as did standard Goodyear Eagle GT tires, size 195/70R14 (large for the time).

 In 1985, the carbureted engine was replaced by a multi-port fuel injected version of the 2.8 L V6, still delivering 135 hp.
 Although the 3-speed automatic remained standard (a Getrag 5-speed manual was a no charge option), the new engine accelerated faster than the previous engine.

 For 1986, a revised front fascia with composite headlamps, anti-lock brakes, a revised tachometer, steering wheel mounted audio controls (the first of their kind) and a new 4-speed automatic transmission became available.
 Following this was a two-position memory seat for the 8-way power drivers seat for 1987.
 New for 1988 was an optional All Wheel Drive system.
-It was mated to a new 3.1 L LH0 V6 (the first use of GM's then-new 3.1 L in a production car) but only a 3-speed automatic transmission, which did not help acceleration or fuel economy.
+It was mated to a new 3.1 L LH0 V6 (the first use of GM's then-new Generation II 3.1 L in a production car) but only a 3-speed automatic transmission, which did not help acceleration or fuel economy.
 The all-wheel-drive system became standard for 1989, but was moved to the SE model for 1990, since the STE model name was discontinued from the 6000 line and moved to the new four-door Grand Prix lineup that year.
+The STE, while costing upwards of 75 percent more than the lowest-priced 6000, was surprisingly successful, sales representing 10 to 15 percent of overall 6000 sales throughout the production run.
 The STE trim level was later discontinued from the Grand Prix after 1993.